Robinlovelace/open-gat/README.md

 has been declared by some city authorities — many transport planners have been tasked with new sustainable transport targets, including reduced private car use and increasing levels of walking and cycling (Hickman, Ashiru, and Banister 2011).
+In the context of calls for evidence-based policy, open data and citizen science (Banister 2008;
+Peters 2020) — and political commitments to and actions implementing such principles by actors at state and regional levels (Monbiot 2017;
-In the age of evidence-based policy, open data and citizen science, there is an onus on practitioners to provide solutions that are transparent, accessible and, increasingly, participatory (Banister 2008; Peters 2020).
+Peters 2020) — there is a growing onus on practitioners to provide solutions that are transparent, accessible and, participatory.

 This poses a challenge to the vendors of proprietary transport planning software, which tends to be expensive and thereby inaccessible to most